ubc-cirrus-lab/unfaasener/benchmarks/benchmarks_in_Google_Cloud_Workflows/Text2SpeechCensoringWorkflow/README.md

 </figure>

 ## Note:
 For comparison purposes, another implementation of Text-to-speech workflow using [Google Cloud Workflow](https://cloud.google.com/workflows) is in progress.
-You cna find the current version of the workflow [here](https://console.cloud.google.com/workflows/workflow/us-central1/text2speech?authuser=1&project=ubc-serverless-ghazal).
+You can find the current version of the workflow [here](https://console.cloud.google.com/workflows/workflow/us-central1/text2speech?authuser=1&project=ubc-serverless-ghazal).

 Ideally, both these options (i.e Composer and Workflows) will be compared by latency and cost.
-Their pricing policies is as below:
+Their pricing policies are as below:
 <figure>
 <img src="./workflow_pricing.png" alt="Google Workflows Pricing"/>
 <figcaption><b>Google Workflows Pricing</b></figcaption>